josephWoodland/MS2---CookIt/README.md

 ## Major testing issues identified

-- The major problem I faced when testing on smaller screens was down to the pop up modal, I spent a long time trying to fix the formatting but I ended up having to change the lay out to the app, and not use any modal in the app.
+- The major problem I faced when testing on smaller screens was down to the pop up modal, I spent a long time trying to fix the formatting as a result I changed the format of the app, and not use any pop up modal's at all.

-- If you keep using the save button, t,he function will keep on printing the name to the screen repeatedly fix I made the page reload after saving.
+- If you keep using the save button, the function will keep on printing the name to the screen repeatedly fix I made the page reload after saving.

 ## User testing